Dhruvbam/Ticket-Booking-System/README.md

 This project was developed individually as a demonstration of the knowledge and skills acquired in the Object-Oriented Programming course.

 ### Learning Outcome
-Through the development of the **Ticket Booking System**, I gained hands-on experience with Java programming, particularly in applying object-oriented principles to build a fully functional application.
-The project also enhanced my understanding of user interface design using Java Swing and the intricacies of managing event data.
+Developing the Ticket Booking System reinforced my skills in Java and object-oriented design.
+I gained experience in applying OOP concepts to create a functional booking system and honed my understanding of user interface design with Java Swing.
+Additionally, this project taught me practical skills in managing and structuring event data and optimizing a user-friendly booking workflow.